**EXTRA SEATS ADDED IN FIRST CLASS - INCLUDING TABLES FOR 2!**

 Our first main line steam hauled train of 2020 starts the year off with a winter scenic day out from the north-west to the Cumbria Fells.

-*Passengers for Preston travel by service train from Blackburn on the return journey.
+*Passengers from Preston travel by service train to Blackburn on the outward journey.

 Premier Dining includes a full English breakfast and four course dinner silver served at your seat.

 First Class includes morning tea or coffee with a bacon/breakfast roll and a Danish pastry and an afternoon service of tea or coffee with a savoury of the day followed by a scone with butter and jam.

 Standard Class includes a reserved seat usually at a table for four.